Operating Assistance Grants include funding for Main Street Improvements and

 Eligible Applicants

-- Main Street Maryland Aspiring Communities: expected to be $12,000 each.
+- Main Street Maryland communities

 Eligible Activities